Medication Summary

 Calcipotriene is a synthetic vitamin D-3 analog that regulates skin cell production and development.
 It is used in the treatment of moderate plaque psoriasis.
 This treatment does not cause long-term skin thinning or systemic effects.
 Sorilux is a newer foam version of this medication.

 Calcipotriene is a synthetic vitamin D-3 analog that regulates skin cell production and development.
 It inhibits epidermal proliferation, promotes keratinocyte differentiation, and has immunosuppressive effects on lymphoid cells.
 Betamethasone is a corticosteroid that decreases inflammation by suppressing migration of polymorphonuclear leukocytes and reversing capillary permeability.
-The combination is available as a topical ointment and as a scalp solution containing calcipotriene 0.005% and betamethasone dipropionate 0.064%.
+The combination is available as a topical ointment, foam, or as a solution that can be applied to the body or scalp.
+The products contain calcipotriene 0.005% and betamethasone dipropionate 0.064%.

 Topical Retinoids